gphat/omg/_posts/2019-04-18-practitioners-guide-to-system-dashboards-p4.md

 ![Sources of change](/assets/images/dash-p4-changes.png)
 <br>_Lots of thing can cause change.
 Pesky ghosts!_

 This intersects neatly with system dashboards because _changes_ from humans or automated systems are often the progenitors of system effects.
-Capturing these events and visualizing them provides our user with
+Capturing these events and visualizing them provides our user with crucial insights into what's being done that may correlate with system behavior.

 ![Range chart example](/assets/images/dash-p4-deploy.png)
 <br>_The blue diamond shows that my deploy correlates strongly with a decrease in latency.
 Yay!_